-This strategy focuses on public streetscape improvements which increase cleanliness and safety, but also focuses on collaborative ways to remedy and mitigate the sources and costs of vandalism and cleanliness in the area.
+This strategy focuses on activating and improving alleys, and public streetscape improvements which increase cleanliness and safety, but also focuses on collaborative ways to remedy and mitigate the sources and costs of vandalism and cleanliness in the area.

 Streetlight, trash can, and pedestrian improvements in Knoxville, TN.